stg-rebase - Man Page

 -n, --nopush

-Do not push the patches back after rebasing.
+Do not push back patches after rebasing

 -m, --merged

-Check for patches merged upstream.
+Check for patches that may have been merged upstream.

 --autostash